microsoft/atlas-design/site/src/components/form.md

 #### Custom validation

 Aside from basic input validation, you can use event listeners to listen for the `form-validating` custom event to inject custom validation logic.
-Use the `field-error-custom` class for the custom validation error message.

 ##### Form with edits required